Construction Law & Litigation

 McDonald Carano has been an active participant in defining Nevada’s construction industry for decades.
-We protect the rights of local, regional, national and international clients involved in both private and public works projects and in disputes throughout the state and beyond.
-Owners, developers, design professionals, general construction contractors, subcontractors and suppliers all turn to us to ensure that their construction projects remain viable and successful.
+We protect the rights of local, regional, national, and international clients involved in both private and public works projects and in disputes throughout the state and beyond.
+Owners, developers, design professionals, general contractors, subcontractors and suppliers all turn to us to ensure that their construction projects remain viable and successful.
 Our team resolves every type of construction law dispute.
-Our experience ranges from pre-project counseling and negotiation to mediation, arbitration and litigation through trial and, when necessary, on appeal.
+Our experience ranges from pre-construction counseling and negotiation to mediation, arbitration and litigation through trial and, when necessary, on appeal.
 That deep bench of experience allows us to ably navigate and overcome even the most problematic and potentially expensive construction challenges.

 Our team has advised on and resolved issues pertaining to the full array of construction law matters and claims:

-• Contract drafting and negotiation.
+- Contract drafting and negotiation

-• Construction contract disputes.
+- Construction contract disputes

-• Construction manager at risk (CMAR) projects.
+- Construction manager at risk (CMAR) projects

-• Loss of productivity and impact damage claims.
+- Loss of productivity and impact damage claims

-• Prompt pay claims.
+- Prompt pay claims

-• Stop work procedures.
+- Stop work procedures

-• Termination of contracts.
+- Termination of contracts

 Practice Area News

-Our Construction Law and Litigation Group
+Our Construction Law & Litigation Group

 You have chosen to send an email to McDonald Carano.
 The sending or receipt of this email and the information in it does not in itself create an attorney-client relationship.
 If you are not already a client, you should not provide us with information that you wish to have treated as privileged or confidential without first speaking to one of our lawyers.
 If you provide information before we confirm that you are a client and that we are willing and able to represent you, we may not be required to treat that information as privileged, confidential, or protected information, and we may be able to represent a party adverse to you.